A leading catalytic stove manufacturer quoted as follows:

 If the consumer wants:

-1. an efficient stove (burns less wood / BTU),
+1. a high efficient stove (burns less wood / BTU),

 2. a stove that costs less to operate (burns less wood / BTU),